Dbutler24/butler-portfolio/final_part_3.md

 8. No.

 # Changes to Implement
 A common piece of feedback I received was about the incorporation of anti-Asian violence.
 Users felt that it was relevant but a little abrupt.
-One user suggested tying it into the story sooner, while other suggested including more data that could help transition into it more seamlessly.
+One user suggested tying it into the story sooner, while others suggested including more data that could help transition into it more seamlessly.
 I plan to try and find more data on the types of problematic representation that leads to this xenophobic mentality that will create a better bridge to that data point.
 I will also show the actual numbers of hate crimes in addition to just the percentage increase.

 Further, based on frequent feedback, I will adjust the language in my first call to action to encourage consumers to "vote with their dollar" - buy tickets to these movies, etc. In the second call to action, I will include a link to a resource people can use to find more of this content.
 A couple users noted that they wanted more clarity on what kinds of films were included in this study.
 I will clarify that this refers to domestic Hollywood films; it does not include Asian-made movies (which do, naturally, depict more Asians on-screen).